WINC (AM): Programming

 WINC carries a news/talk/sports format established in 1996.
-The weekday lineup consists mostly of nationally-syndicated conservative talk shows hosted by Hugh Hewitt, Dan Bongino, Sean Hannity, Mark Levin, Bill O'Reilly and Rich Valdez, along with a regionally syndicated program hosted by Wendy Bell.
+The weekday lineup consists mostly of nationally-syndicated conservative talk shows hosted by Hugh Hewitt, Chris Stigall, Todd Starnes, Mark Levin, Bill O'Reilly and Rich Valdés, along with a regionally syndicated program hosted by Wendy Bell.
 America in the Morning, The Ramsey Show and Coast to Coast AM are also featured.
 The station was previously the home of Rush Limbaugh and Jim Bohannon until their deaths in 2021 and 2022, respectively.

 WINC carries five-minute newscasts every hour from Fox News Radio.
 The station also has a news department that prepares and broadcasts local news reports.
-The station is an affiliate of the Virginia Tech IMG Sports Network, which carries Virginia Tech football and basketball.
+The station is an affiliate of the Virginia Sports Radio Network, which carries University of Virginia football and basketball and the Virginia Tech IMG Sports Network, which carries Virginia Tech football and basketball.

-Weekend programming on WINC includes The Kim Komando Show, home-improvement shows In the Garden with Andre Viette and At Home with Gary Sullivan.
+Weekend programming on WINC includes home-improvement shows In the Garden with Andre Viette and At Home with Gary Sullivan.
 The station also airs "best of" editions of previously recorded weekday programming and a "best of" edition of Charlie Kirk's program which isn't heard during the weekdays.
 Sunday Night with Bill Cunningham is also heard.